mongodb-labs/mongo-arrow/bindings/python/docs/source/index.rst

 sets as  `Apache Arrow <http://arrow.apache.org>`_ tables, `Pandas <https://pandas.pydata.org>`_ and `NumPy <https://numpy.org>`_ arrays.
-PyMongoArrow is the recommended way to materialize MongoDB query result sets as contiguous-in-memory, typed arrays suited for in-memory analytical processing.
+PyMongoArrow is the recommended way to materialize MongoDB query result sets as contiguous-in-memory, typed arrays suited for in-memory analytical processing applications.
 This documentation attempts to explain everything you need to know to use **PyMongoArrow**.

-.. todo:: a list of PyMongo's features

 :doc:`installation`
   Instructions on how to get the distribution.

-:doc:`tutorial`
+:doc:`quickstart`
   Start here for a quick overview.

-:doc:`examples/index`
-  Examples of how to perform specific tasks.

-:doc:`atlas`
-  Using PyMongo with MongoDB Atlas.

-:doc:`faq`
-  Some questions that come up often.

 :doc:`api/index`
   The complete API documentation, organized by module.

 Getting Help
 ------------